-Drive 2-3 hours (traffic depending) from Tokyo through the foothills of the iconic Mount Fuji to reach the mountain's base.

-The region is spectacular; look out for the surrounding lakes, formed by past volcanic eruptions.
+Next, continue by road through the foothills of the iconic Mount Fuji to the mountain's base.
+Look out for the surrounding lakes, formed by past volcanic eruptions.
 In good weather, their calm waters beautifully reflect Mount Fuji's picture-perfect cone.
 If weather permits, drive up to Mount Fuji's 5th Station and enjoy the view.
-If the 5th